roechi/zunzunsite3-docker/README.txt

+Welcome to zunzunsite3, a Django site in Python 3 for curve fitting 2D and 3D data that can output source code in several computing languages and run a genetic algorithm for initial parameter estimation.
+Includes orthogonal distance and relative error regressions.
+Generates PDF files and surface animations.
+Based on code from zunzun.com.

 You will need to install scipy, matplotlib, django, bs4, imagemagick gifsicle and reportlab to run this software.
 On Debian and Ubuntu, you can run the following: